PS5 restock: Sony Direct, Best Buy, and more inventory before Black Friday

 If you're still looking to secure a PS5, some retailers will be adding new stock ahead of the Black Friday rush.
 There are several useful Twitter accounts to follow that offer updates on restocks on a rolling basis.
 We suggest following them and clicking on the bell icon to receive push notifications whenever these accounts tweet.

-@PS5StockAlerts, @Wario64, and @IGNDeals each offer updates about restocks, so it's definitely worth subscribing for their tweet notifications.
+@PS5StockAlerts, @Wario64, and @IGNDeals each offer updates about restocks, so it's definitely worth subscribing to their tweet notifications.

 But here's a quick rundown of what retailers have planned over the next week: